gabrieldsguilherme/movie-search/README.md

 # movie-search
-Application that returns movies in theatres based on temperature of the city informed.
+Spring Boot Application that returns movies in theatres based on temperature of the city informed.

 # Api Documentation
 GET /api/movie?city={city}&country={country}